jaja123456789/rockchip-ffmpeg/README.md

 - You have to export all environment variables.
 See the part `## Define environment variables` in [compile_ffmpeg_rockchip.sh](compile_ffmpeg_rockchip.sh).
 - Execute all commands
 	- Every command, which is not needed, is commented
-	- Compilation scripts are placed in blocks.
+	- Compile scripts are placed in blocks.
 You can recognize them by the backslashes at the end of a line `\`.
 	That means, you can copy the complete block.

-At the end you find mostly a `tail` command.
-Which opens a file, where the log of the compile process is written to the console output.
+At the end of each compile block you mostly find a `tail` command, which opens a file, where the log of the compile process is written to the console output.
 That's because the commands are run in the background, which you can recognize by the single `&` before the backslash at the end of the line and the following `disown` command.
 So you can let it run in the background and have no fear, that the SSH connection interrupts.